Target Environment

 Citrix External Login

-- You can use the Citrix External Login if you need to authenticate via a NetScaler, Azure AD, or an Active Directory Federation Server (Azure AD via ADFS).
+- You can use the Citrix External Login to authenticate via a NetScaler, Azure AD, or an Active Directory Federation Server (Azure AD via ADFS).

-- You can add your own login routine, and add the steps for authenticating your own Identity Provider to the UserExternalLogin.xml file located in C:\Program Files\LoadGen\LoadGen Director\Resources.
+- You can add your login routine and add the steps for authenticating your own Identity Provider to the UserExternalLogin.xml file located in C:\Program Files\LoadGen\LoadGen Director\Resources.

 - You can override display settings.